-- Separately, drones have been used todeliver critical medical supplies or lab samples in areas without the proper infrastructure.
+Separately, drones are delivering critical medical supplies or lab samples in areas without the proper infrastructure.

-Police officers in Dubai are well known for getting to patrol in Bugattis, Porsches, and Lamborghinis.
-Since early in 2021 they also have a large fleet of drones with high resolution cameras with infrared and night vision capabilities as well as speakers to monitor for COVID-19 safety parameters, traffic, drug trafficking, investigate crime scenes, pursue suspects and inspect heavy trucks.
-The collected data are used to cite offenders with violations.
+Police officers in Dubai famously patrol in Bugattis, Porsches, and Lamborghinis.
+In addition, since early in 2021 they also have a large fleet of drones with high resolution cameras with infrared and night vision capabilities as well as speakers.
+They monitor for COVID-19 safety parameters, traffic, drug trafficking, investigate crime scenes, pursue suspects and inspect heavy trucks.
+Offenders with violations are cited with the collected data.

 Of the 4,400 violations captured by drone technology in the first quarter of 2021, 518 incidents were of people failing to meet COVID-19 safety regulations, In some cases smaller violations like jaywalking and failures to wear a mask, the police simply deliver a warning to the violator through the drone’s speaker.

-Not only drones, but robots are being used to keep humans safe while fighting the spread of the new coronavirus.
+Not only drones, but robots are also keeping humans safe while fighting the spread of the new coronavirus.

 - In Tunisia you must show your “papers” to patrolling robots during their COVID-19 lockdown!

-- “Robots have the potential to be deployed for disinfection, delivering medications and food, measuring vital signs, and assisting border controls,” wrote an international group of robotic experts inan editorial in the journal Science Robotics, which advocated for “a fusion of engineering and infectious disease professionals with dedicated funding.”
+“Robots have the potential to be deployed for disinfection, delivering medications and food, measuring vital signs, and assisting border controls,”wrote an international group of robotic experts inan editorial in the journal Science Robotics.

-- thermal sensors with automated cameras and vision algorithms networked with security systems using facial-recognition capabilities “to retrace contacts of infected individuals” in order to alert them of possible infections, adding that “It is important, however, to introduce appropriate rules to respect privacy.”
+- Thermal sensors with automated cameras and vision algorithms networked with security systems use facial-recognition capabilities “to retrace contacts of infected individuals” and alert them of possible infections.

 The pandemic will increase interest in the use of robots to battle infectious disease.